 - Discuss ways to prevent mosquito bites

-This course is intended for an interprofessional audience, including health educators, EMTs/paramedics, laboratory professionals, nurses, and pharmacists.
+This course is intended for multiple professions, including nurses, health educators, laboratory professionals, physicians, and pharmacists.